filamentphp/filament/packages/notifications/docs/02-sending-notifications.md

 ## Icon

 Optionally, a notification can have an icon that's displayed in front of its content.
 You may also set a color for the icon, which defaults to the `secondary` color specified in your `tailwind.config.js` file.
+The icon can be the name of any Blade component.
+By default, the [Blade Heroicons](https://github.com/blade-ui-kit/blade-heroicons) package is installed, so you may use the name of any [Heroicon](https://heroicons.com) out of the box.
+However, you may create your own custom icon components or install an alternative library if you wish.

 ```php
 Notification::make()